nylas/exchangelib/README.md

-item.move_to_trash()  # Move to the trash folder item.move(a.trash)  # Also moves the item to the trash folder item.copy(a.trash)  # Creates a copy of the item to the trash folder
+item.move_to_trash()  # Move to the trash folder item.move(a.trash)  # Also moves the item to the trash folder item.copy(a.trash)  # Creates a copy of the item to the trash folder item.archive(DistinguishedFolderId('inbox'))  # Archives the item to inbox of the the archive mailbox

 # You can also send emails.
 If you don't want a local copy:
 m = Message(